kenil6078/spacekit/README.md

 [SpaceKit_Project_Documentation.md](https://github.com/user-attachments/files/21663439/SpaceKit_Project_Documentation.md)
 # Space Kit E-Commerce Project Documentation

+In this tutorial, we’ll build a **modern and professional e-commerce hero section** using only **HTML and CSS** – perfect for product-based brands like **SpaceKit**.

+✨ What You'll Learn:
+- How to create a sleek landing page layout
+- Responsive design tricks for mobile-friendly UIs
+- Styling modern product displays and call-to-action buttons
+- Adding minimalistic navigation bars and login buttons

+💼 Perfect For:
+- Frontend developers
+- UI/UX designers
+- Web dev beginners building real-world projects

+🚨 Project Features:
+- Fully responsive design
+- Clean UI with modern fonts and colors
+- Interactive call-to-actions (CTA)
+- Hero section with high-quality product mockups

+📦 Tools Used:
+- HTML5
+- CSS3 (Flexbox + responsive media queries)
+- Google Fonts

+🎯 Bonus:
+Link to download assets & full source code included in the description!

+👍 Like | 💬 Comment | 🔔 Subscribe for more weekly design & dev tutorials!

+#WebDevelopment #EcommerceWebsite #HTMLCSS #FrontendDevelopment #UIDesign #WebDesign2025 #HeroSection #SpaceKitUI

 This markdown file serves as a visual walkthrough of the Space Kit e-commerce admin panel and user interface.
 Each image is accompanied by a description for better understanding.

 ### Admin Login Page